 - PNC Performance Select Checking: free PNC and non-PNC ATM transactions, plus unlimited reimbursement of non-PNC ATM surcharge fees.

-- PNC Performance Checking: free PNC ATM use and reimbursement of non-PNC ATM fees and other banks’ surcharge fees.
+- PNC Performance Checking: free PNC ATM use and reimbursement of non-PNC ATM fees and other bank surcharge fees.

 - SunTrust Signature Advantage Checking: never pay any fees for ATMs.
-No domestic or international ATM withdrawal fee and reimbursed fees acquired from third parties.
+No domestic or international ATM withdrawal fees.

 - BB&T Elite Gold Checking: free at BB&T ATMs. $2.50 for any non-BB&T machine.
 There is a 3% plus $5 transaction fee for ATM use outside of the U.S. The transaction fee for debit card purchases is also 3%.
 You can also convert currency or purchase at BB&T branches.

-This is a good breakdown to get you started on the differences between premium checking accounts.
-Minimum requirements to open an account, interest rates available, and the other information gathered can help guide you towards opening the right account.
+This is a good breakdown to get you started on the differences between premium checking accounts at the top 10 banks in the U.S. Minimum requirements to open an account, interest rates available, and fees can help guide you towards opening the right account.